fsantanna/dceu/doc/manual.md

 The `val` modifier forbids that its name is reassigned, but it does not prevent a [dynamic value](#dynamic-values) it is holding to be modified.

+Ceu does not support shadowing, i.e., if an identifier is visible, it cannot appear in a new variable declaration.

 When using an identifier, the optional tag specifies a [tuple template](#tag-enumerations-and-tuple-templates), which allows the variable to be indexed by a field name, instead of a numeric position.